 Celebrate an incredible trip by enjoying a relaxing evening at Zinfandel Wine Bar.
 Located in the heart of the Old Town, this popular wine bar offers a wide selection of wines from Croatia and worldwide.
 You’ll also find a variety of gourmet food options on the menu.

 The bar has a cozy and elegant atmosphere, with a modern interior design features wooden elements, soft lighting, and comfortable seating.
 There is also a spacious outdoor terrace where you can enjoy drinks and meals while taking in the beautiful views of the city.

 Zinfandel Wine Bar offers a diverse menu of wines, like my personal favorite, Plavac Mali, a Croatian red wine.
 You’ll also find international labels from France, Italy, Spain, and beyond.
 The bar’s knowledgeable staff is always on hand to offer recommendations and provide information about the different wines on offer.

 In addition to wine, the bar also offers a variety of food options, including small plates, cheeses, charcuterie, and other gourmet items.
-The menu is designed to complement the wines and allows guests to experience the flavors of Croatia and the Mediterranean.
+The chefs designed the menu to complement the wines and allow guests to experience the flavors of Croatia and the Mediterranean.

 Take a photo at the Split sign.

 There is a famous sign with the name Split at the end of the Riva Promenade.
 That is probably the best place to get your “I went to Split!” photo before ending your adventure.
 If possible, go during the early morning so that you can take your sweet time and pose up a storm before the crowds arrive.
 I took my photos during the evening and had to wait in a queue for the other tourists to get their photos.

 How many days do you need in Split?